 Burgess Hill Town Council supports Burgess Hill Youth to put on events for Young Carers throughout the year.
 The Town Council provides all administrative support and is the initial point of contact for Young Carer enquiries.
 Burgess Hill Youth lead the events on the day with support from Town Council staff.

-If you would like to attend the next event please contact Jennifer on 01444 238207 or email firstname.lastname@example.org.
+If you have any questions at all please contact Jennifer on 01444 238207 or email email@example.com.

 Young Carers Events 2021